Saturday, December 30, 2017

 "Because Christ appointed the Catholic Church as the Teacher of His Doctrines...Our Church is infallible because Jesus Christ said so (Matthew 16:18)...."

-De Maria is simply making a circular argument based on the text of Matthew 16:18 by resorting to the Roman Catholic Church's interpretation of that scriptural text.
+De Maria is simply making a circular argument based on the text of Matthew 16:18.
+He resorts to the Roman Catholic Church's interpretation of that passage.
+How do we know that interpretation of Scripture is correct?
 How can we know which oral traditions are of divine inspiration?

 "You are simply ungrateful about the fact that it is from the Catholic Church that you learned all that you know about the Holy Trinity."